stephenneale/seng371-group16/as-developers/rd.md

 REQ-2-5: Instructors may assign grades (decimal number from 0.0 to 100.0) to each student's submission, which the student can see in the place where they submitted their assignment.

+REQ-2-6: Instructors may optionally set a due date for assignments, after which students cannot submit anything further.

 ### 3.3 Grades

 _this section describes the funcitonality of students being able to see all their graded items for